 Class attendance is expected and should be considered a key responsibility, not only to one's self, but to one's classmates and the course instructor.
-Classes are held on Augsburg's campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg's branch campus.
+Classes are held on Augsburg's campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg's branch campus or at Hermitage Farm Center for Healing, 6415 West River Road NW, Rochester, MN.
 Video conferencing is used for some of the classes, however, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
 If weather is inclement, video conferencing is used.